mnot/I-D/http-patch-status/draft.md

 --- abstract

-This document specifies the 2NN Patch HTTP status code to allow servers to perform partial updates of stored responses in client caches.
+This document specifies the 2NN Patch HTTP status code to allow servers to perform partial updates of stored responses, e.g. in client caches.

 --- middle